 Despite how commonly used OEE is as a benchmark, it can be immensely time-consuming to calculate.
-It’s also nearly impossible to calculate in real-time given the complexity of obtaining clean, structured Edge data for use within Big Data analytics tools.
+It’s also nearly impossible to calculate in real-time given the complexity of obtaining clean, structured Edge data.

 IIoT Platforms, such as Braincube, make it easier for packaging manufacturers to visualize data trends and track OEE.
 Braincube’s Smart IIoT Platform centralizes cleansed, structured data from Braincube’s Digital Twins into a user-friendly interface for both technical and non-technical users.